TheSoftwareDesignLab/InstruAPK/README.md

 # InstruAPK

 InstruAPK is an open source tool for instrumenting APK Files.
 The instrumentation is done with the the purpose of collecting different coverage metrics when executing an APK under analysis.
-Current versions allows only for method coverage instrumentation
+Current version allows only for method coverage instrumentation

 # Compile
 Download and compile InstruAPK with the following commands: